Phosphatidylcholine: Structure and physical properties

 This phospholipid is composed of a choline head group and glycerophosphoric acid, with a variety of fatty acids.
 Usually, one is a saturated fatty acid (in the given figure, this is palmitic acid (hexadecanoic acid, H3C-(CH2)14-COOH); margaric acid (heptadecanoic acid, H3C-(CH2)15-COOH), identified by Gobley in egg yolk, also belong to that class); and the other is an unsaturated fatty acid (here oleic acid, or 9Z-octadecenoic acid, as in Gobley's original egg yolk lecithin).
 However, there are also examples of disaturated species.
 Animal lung phosphatidylcholine, for example, contains a high proportion of dipalmitoylphosphatidylcholine.

 Phospholipase D catalyzes the hydrolysis of phosphatidylcholine to form phosphatidic acid (PA), releasing the soluble choline headgroup into the cytosol.

 Possible health benefits

 Senescence

 A 2009 systematic review of clinical trials in humans found that there was not enough evidence to support supplementation of lecithin or phosphatidylcholine in dementia.
 The study found that a moderate benefit could not be ruled out until further large scale studies were performed.

 Lipolysis

-Though phosphatidylcholine has been studied as an alternative to liposuction, there are no peer-reviewed studies that have shown it to have comparable effects.
-Injection of phosphatidylcholine in lipomas has been studied, though results have been mixed.
+Though phosphatidylcholine has been studied as an alternative to liposuction, no peer-reviewed study has shown it to have comparable effects.
+Injection of phosphatidylcholine in lipomas has been studied, but the results have been mixed.